MicrosoftDocs/power-automate-docs/articles/minit/date-and-time-operations.md

 ---
 title: List of date and time operations
-description: Get a list of date and time operations in minit.
+description: Get a list of date and time operations in the Process Mining desktop app.
 author: rosikm
 contributors:
   - rosikm